alexandern17/test-readme/README.md

  }
 });
 ```
 The response can be passed to the `processResponse` method as shown above.
-By calling this method the response is returned to the SDK to process, attaching any capture, track or optimize instructions to the interaction.
+By calling this method the response is returned to the SDK to process, attaching any capture, track or optimize instructions to the Interaction.

 *Note:*
 - If you register to retrieve a response for an automatically triggered Interaction, you are responsible to unregister from this callback.
 You are advised to do this as soon as you no longer need this callback or under your activity or fragment’s `onStop` method.